 23andMe, the genetics company that allows you to buy a personal genome service, now has FDA approval to send cancer risks tests to consumers.

-You’ll be able to order online a kit that tests for BRCA 1 and BRCA 2 genes, which bear links to a higher risk of ovarian and prostate cancer.
+You’ll be able to order a kit online that tests for BRCA 1 and BRCA 2 genes.
+Mutations in these genes have been linked to a higher risk of ovarian and breast cancer.
 Just like the Ancestry kit, it will be delivered straight to your home.

 The company announced today that this cancer risk test is a premiere in the world of direct-to-consumer genetics.